ModelEarth/community/challenge/rules.md

 # Judging Criteria
 (relative weight of criteria in parentheses)

-- Conforms with Rules for Entry (20%)
+- Conforms with Rules for Entries (25%)
-- Utilizes USEEIO Widgets and/or USEEIO APIs effectively (20%)
-- Installs easily using documented steps (20%)
+- Installs easily using documented steps (25%)
-- Visually appealing and supports clear interpretation (20%)
+- Visually appealing and supports clear interpretation (25%)
-- Integrates with other location-based data sources or pulls in other community-oriented tools to make the results from widgets more community-relevant (20%)
+- Integrates with other location-based data sources or pulls in other community-oriented tools to make the results from widgets more community-relevant (25%)

 <!--During judging you may receive requests to update your install steps.
 We&nbsp;recommend having judges try your install in advance.  -->